martinber/noaa-apt/docs/guide.md

     colorized, probably by WXtoImg.

 - NOAA **images don't have map lines** (divisions between countries, states, or coastlines).
-When you see on the internet images with lines, it means that they used WXtoImg to draw them according to a map and calculations about the position of the satellite when the image was taken.
+When you see images with lines, it means that they used noaa-apt or WXtoImg to draw them according to a map and calculations about the position of the satellite when the image was taken.

-- The **images are upside down 50% of the time**, that's because the satellites sometimes go from south to north and sometimes fron north to south.
-    WXtoImg calculates the orbit of the satellites and rotates the image accordingly, but noaa-apt doesn't do that.
+- The **images are upside down 50% of the time**, that's because the satellites sometimes go from south to north and sometimes fron north to south. noaa-apt and WXtoImg can calculate the orbit of the satellite and rotate the image accordingly.

-- Images look **much better on daylight**, the satellites also send infrared images but I recommend midday passes.
+- Images look **much better on daylight**, the satellites also send infrared images at night but I recommend receiving passes when the sun is high in the sky,

 - These satellites send images at realtime, line by line.
 Something like a 1000x1 resolution video or like a flying